 It is impossible for any transcription of these fragments to capture the important details of how Dickinson originally laid out her poetry on the page.

-We need to reevaluate the fascicles.
-The letter shape T might prove too strict an assay, in appreciation of the written samples.
-Our criterion may embrace a few other characteristics to include the epsilon, along with the poet’s manner to develop and express thought.
+We need to re-evaluate the fascicles.
+The letter shape T might prove too too narrow an assay, in appreciation of the written samples.
+Our criterion may include the epsilon, predicate structure, vowel contour, phonemics, person reference in abstract thought, and altogether stylistic coherence.

 Copybooks were for learners to reproduce written examples.
 The books might as well be “manufactured” at home, a person able to write to provide the pattern for a child, or a person hard of writing.
 Following someone’s handwritten style was much more usual those times than it is today.